Sascha8a/BetterGTMPWiki/docs/API_Client.md

 ```
 ## CreateMenuItem
 This method creates a new menu item in a client-side menu.
-To create menus, see [[createMenu]].
+To create menus, see [createMenu](API_Client.md?id=createmenu).
-For an example on how to create a menu item, and trigger an event when clicking a menu item, see [[UIMenuItem]].
+For an example on how to create a menu item, and trigger an event when clicking a menu item, see [UIMenuItem]().

 ```javascript
 API.createMenuItem(string label, string description);
 ```
 ## CreateOwnedExplosion
 Creates an explosion with the given parameters.
-The difference between [[createOwnedExplosion]] and [[createExplosion]] is owned explosions do not damage the owner, however any fire/flames associated to the explosion will.
+The difference between [createOwnedExplosion](API_Client.md?id=createownedexplosion) and [createExplosion](API_Client.md?id=createexplosion) is owned explosions do not damage the owner, however any fire/flames associated to the explosion will.

 ```csharp
 API.createOwnedExplosion(Client owner, int explosionType, Vector3 position, float damageScale, int dimension = 0);